open/close all folders

 "Command promises to return all of you home alive.
 Guarding our pride and discipline, shall we not follow the road home in good order?"

-Cool Ship: The Percival had very smooth lines and was the most advanced ship in the Imperial Navy at the time of its commissioning.
+- Cool Ship: His second flagship, the Percival had very smooth lines and was the most advanced ship in the Imperial Navy at the time of its commissioning.

-Friendly Enemy: Acts like this towards Yang Wen-li when the latter boards the Brünhilde and towards Julian when paying respect at Yang Wenli's funeral in Iserlohn.
+- Friendly Enemy: Acts like this towards Yang Wen-li when the latter boards the Brünhilde and towards Julian when paying respect at Yang Wenli's funeral in Iserlohn.
+Not bad for the man who had taken an oath in Odin's name to kill Yang Wenli after Admiral Kempff's death.
 He also stands out among the admirals in that he is often chosen by Reinhard as representative in diplomatic work with the Republicans.

 "Either way, the chronicles of our lives are written in blood, no matter which page we turn to.
 Even if we were to put a thick foundation of humanism over them we can't erase the color of blood there, can we?"

 - Animal Motif: A tiger.
 Even his flagship is named after it.